 This was a two road shed to the north of Kyle of Lochalsh station and was located on the west side of the line.
 Access was by approaching from the station to the south onto the turntable and then reversing to head south into the shed.
 There was a water tank located by the turntable.
 The shed was on the north side of a road overbridge which separated it from the signal box, just to the south.

-This is the terminus of the line from Dingwall.
+This is the terminus of the line from the junction at Dingwall, trains starting from Inverness.
 It enjoys an impressive location on the former steamer pier with a backdrop (as seen from the north) of mountains, such as Sgurr na Coinnich, on the Isle of Skye seen over Loch Alsh.
 The station is in the middle of the southern part of the village, which developed around the station.
-This terminus replaced the further east station at ...More details
+This ...More details

 Cock o' the North: Aberdeen to Kyle of Lochalsh - Study in Diesel Power Through Its Various Stages